MiDataInt/mdi-script-generator/static/options/RUN_MODE.md

 The MDI can be launched in various modes that differ in which computer runs the Stage 1 Pipelines, Stage 2 Apps server, and web browser.
-Critically, each mode yields the same tools and interfaces.
+Each mode yields the same tools and interfaces.

 ---
 **Local Computer Mode** will install the web server